 The only way to manage your workload efficiently and practically is to list all your activities to see if you have the time to complete everything.

 Without adequately planning your workload, you are going to be stressed.
-Planning is essential in reducing stress as a software engineer.
+Planning is essential in reducing a software engineer.

 Set expectations upfront